corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 ## Access control report

-As the Business Network Operator (BNO), you can ask for the access control report by calling `BNOAccessControlReportFlow`.
+As the business network operator (BNO), you can ask for the access control report by calling `BNOAccessControlReportFlow`.
 You will receive the following information in the form of an `AccessControlReport`.

 The attributes of the report file are: